18F-FDG PET/CT in Local Ablative Therapies: A Systematic Review.

 MetadataShow full item record

-Driven by the continuous improvement of the accuracy of cross-sectional imaging, image-guided minimally invasive local ablative therapies have received incremental interest over the past years.
-This study systematically reviews the currently available literature on [18F]FDG PET/CT to monitor the efficacy of these local ablative therapies.
-By including all local ablative treatment modalities, tumor types and organ sites, we provide a comprehensive overview of current status, identify general patterns across studies and provide recommendations for future studies and clinical practice.
-The QUADAS criteria are used to assess the quality of reported diagnostic accuracy of the retrieved studies.
-Data in literature suggest that [18F]FDG-PET/CT is a highly accurate tool to assess technical success of local treatment, to identify residual or recurrent tumor early after intervention and to provide prognostic and predictive information.
-However, prospective interventional studies based on [18F]FDG-PET/CT findings of disease activity are mandatory to develop uniform and quantitative criteria for PET evaluation.
-Moreover, the optimal timing of [18F]FDG-PET/CT after treatment may vary on the localization of disease, allowing (very) early imaging in solid organs as the liver, while post-treatment inflammation is a challenge in the first 3 months after therapy in the lung parenchyma.
+Driven by the continuous improvement in the accuracy of cross-sectional imaging, image-guided minimally invasive local ablative therapies have received incremental interest over the past few years.
+In this article, we systematically review the currently available literature on 18F-FDG PET/CT to monitor the efficacy of these local ablative therapies.
+By including all local ablative treatment modalities, tumor types, and organ sites, we provide a comprehensive overview of the current status, identify general patterns across studies, and provide recommendations for future studies and clinical practice.
+The Quality Assessment of Diagnostic Accuracy Studies (QUADAS) criteria were used to assess the quality of the reported diagnostic accuracy of the retrieved studies.
+Data in the literature suggest that 18F-FDG PET/CT is a highly accurate tool to assess the technical success of local treatment, to identify residual or recurrent tumor early after intervention, and to provide prognostic and predictive information.
+However, prospective interventional studies based on 18F-FDG PET/CT findings of disease activity are mandatory to develop uniform and quantitative criteria for PET evaluation.
+Moreover, the optimal timing of 18F-FDG PET/CT after treatment may vary according to the location of the disease, with very early imaging being possible in solid organs such as the liver but posttreatment imaging being challenging for 3 mo in a location such as the lung parenchyma.

 Version of record

 License start date

 J Nucl Med, 2018, 59 (4), pp. 551 - 556